New to the world of credit?

 It’s not a good idea to apply for loads of credit in a short space of time.
-This leaves a ‘footprint’ on your credit history, so cool your boots.
-Lenders will think that that you are desperate for money and make them less keen to take the chance you’ll pay it back.
+This leaves a ‘footprint’ on your credit history, so cool your boots. will think that that you are desperate for money and make them less keen to take the chance you’ll pay it back.
 Also, being financially tied to someone with bad debt is a bad move (so make sure they’re worth it).

 All in all, if you make sure you don’t borrow more than you need and keep up your monthly repayments, getting credit can be a joyous way to get the things you want now.
 YOLO and all that.

 Peace and loans,